Violence Against Women and Girls

 In this section, you will find relevant information on domestic abuse, female genital mutilation (FGM) and child marriage.

-Midwives have a duty to support each and every individual who seeks help as a result of violence, treating them with compassion, respect and dignity and referring them on to appropriate support and treatment (health and psychological care).
+Midwives have a duty to support each and every individual who seeks help as a result of violence, treating them with compassion, respect and dignity and referring them on to appropriate support and treatment in the areas of both health and psychological care.

 Female Genital Mutilation

 Female Genital Mutilation (FGM) is a form of gender-based violence that is outlawed in many countries.
 FGM represents a violation of the human rights of the girls and women who are subjected to this practice, for which there are no medical benefits.
 FGM can have devastating and long-term physical and psychological consequences for its victims.

 Tackling Female Genital Mutilation (FGM) in the UK

 The RCM launched a series of hard-hitting animated films on FGM, showing the reality of FGM through the medium of art, giving a much-needed voice to FGM survivors, plus illustrating the serious and life-long mental and physical implications of FGM for those who have to endure it.